saltict/availproject.github.io/docs/operate/validator/0020-validator-node-docker.md

 :::

-The Avail team provides official Docker images designed to run nodes on the **Kate testnet**.

 ## Run a Validator Node

 Download the Correct Chaispec file for the network in our case we are using the **`Kate-Testnet`** Chainspec.